andalike/angularstarter/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or contact Ankit, You know where to find it.
+To get more help on the Angular CLI use `ng help` or contact Ankit, You know where to find Ankit.

+##

 ## Lazy?
 Run the below in the same order